dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 Now, `cd` into the `test-app` directory, rename the `.env.example` to `.env` and run `npm start` command.

-Your app will be up with the new template like so:
+Your app will spin up with the new template like so:

 ![New template showing up](https://cdn.auth0.com/blog/cra/result.png)